 What can I talk to my advocate about?

 You can come to your advocate with any questions, concerns, or issues you have while you are a student here at Liberty University!
 If we don’t know the answer, we’ll help you find it!
 Our office is uniquely positioned to assist you in discovering what options and resources are available.

-Specialization: School Nursing, Helms School of Government, School of Visual & Performing Arts
+Specialization: School of Communication & the Arts